liuruoze/HierNet-SC2/README.md

 ## Model

-We provide the trained 0.94 win-rate model in lv-10 as below.
+The below table shows the model of a 0.94 win rate in lv-10.

 Content | Description
 ------------ | -------------